Battle of Calabria: Afternoon

 At noon on 9 July the two fleets were 90 mi apart.
-Vice Admiral Cunningham could not close the distance to engage with the further back formation of Malaya and the significantly slower Royal Sovereign (18 kn vs 28 kn) and took Warspite in on its own.
-Meanwhile, at 13:15, Eagle launched several unsuccessful sorties by Fairey Swordfish against the Italian heavy cruisers, which they mistook for battleships.
-At 13:10, the Italian Supreme Command had instructed Campioni to engage one of the two enemy forces facing him, but in fact they had planned to keep the action close to Italy and were deliberately moving north in order to draw the Allies closer to their airbases.
-By 14:00, however, Cunningham's plans to cut off the Italian fleet from Taranto had succeeded.
+Cunningham could not close the distance to engage with the further back formation of Malaya and the significantly slower Royal Sovereign (18 kn vs 28 kn) and advanced with Warspite.
+At 13:15, Eagle launched several unsuccessful sorties by Swordfish torpedo-bombers against the Italian heavy cruisers, which they mistook for battleships.
+At 13:10, Comando Supremo had instructed Campioni to engage one of the two forces facing him but they had planned to keep the action close to Italy and were deliberately moving north to draw the British closer to their airbases.
+By 14:00 Cunningham had cut off the Italian fleet from Taranto.